Skip to main content

 • Indian passport holders always need a China visa — UAE residency does not grant visa-free access to China for Indian nationals

-• The 144-hour transit without visa (TWOV) is not available to Indian passport holders
+• The 240-hour visa-free transit is not available to Indian passport holders

 • Indian nationals living in Dubai apply through the CVASC Dubai — this is more convenient than applying at a Chinese Embassy in India